Program Archive

 Lisa McElroy is a veteran educator with 25 years of experience in public education, including 21 years as a classroom teacher at both the elementary and secondary levels.
 She currently serves as the Lead Instructional Coach for the Lake PendOreille School District, where she leverages her strong science background to guide the implementation of evidence-based best practices and the science of reading.
 Her work centers on the development of effective intervention systems, curriculum implementation, instructional design, and continuous improvement efforts to ensure that all students graduate as proficient readers.

-Lake Pend Oreille School District, embarked on a multi-year journey to transform literacy outcomes for students with intensive needs.
-In this session, district leaders and PTR will share how they built a professional learning model and targeted instructional framework that improved reading outcomes for students requiring special education support.
+In response to Idaho's Dyslexia Legislation, Lake Pend Oreille School District embarked on a multi-year journey to transform literacy outcomes for students with intensive needs.
+In this session, district leaders and PTR will share how they built a targeted instructional framework and a professional learning model.

 Monday, March 2, 2026 2:00pm - 2:30pm